ibm-developer-skills-network/jbbmo-Introduction-to-Git-and-GitHub/README.md

 # Introduction to Git and GitHub
+ # Here is a new update by <victor01021> stay in sync
 ## Simple Interest Calculator

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.